aminem0/dwc-owl/README.md

 The easiest way to explore the ontology is to look at the `dwc-owl.html` file in the `docs/` folder for a complete listing of the terms considered in the ontology.
 The documentation for this ontology can be viewed on the [GitHub Pages site of this repository](https://aminem0.github.io/dwc-owl/).

+Alternatively, a visual representation of the classes and their relationships through object properties can be viewed [using WebVOWL](https://service.tib.eu/webvowl/#iri=https://raw.githubusercontent.com/aminem0/dwc-owl/refs/heads/main/dwc-owl-v2.ttl).

 You can also load the `dwc-owl.ttl` file into an ontology editor such as [Protégé](https://protege.stanford.edu/).
 The difference is that protege includes reasoners such as HermiT, that allow reasoning over the test individuals created at the end of the ontology.

 ## Applications of the ontology